nasa/LHASA/README.md

 ### Archive

-No long-term archive for predictions from LHASA 2.0 has been established.
-Users of Google Earth Engine can find an interim archive at *users/nbiswasuw/Hazard*.
+A long-term archive for hazard maps from LHASA 2.0 is available at [GES-DISC](https://disc.gsfc.nasa.gov/datasets/Global_Landslide_Nowcast_2.0.0/summary).

 ### Contributing